How to Add Error Bars in Excel? (Step by Step)

 - In the case of skewed data, the length on each side of the error bars would be unbalanced.

-- The error bars in excel usually run parallel to the quantitative scale axis.
+- The error bars usually run parallel to the quantitative scale axis.
 This means that the error bars can be visualized either horizontally or vertically depending on whether the quantitative scale is on the X-axis or on the Y-axis.

 This has been a guide to Error Bars in Excel.
-Here we discuss how to Add Error Bars in Excel (standard, with standard deviation, percentage error, and Custom error bars) along with practical examples and downloadable excel template.
+Here we discuss how to Add Error Bars in Excel (standard, with standard deviation, percentage error, and Custom error bars) along with practical examples and a downloadable excel template.
 You may learn more about excel from the following articles –